-School Counseling Credential Candidates: take the PRAXIS test (#5422) prior to the end of the program, and supply evidence of their passing score of 146 or > to credentials@nu.edu.
+School Counseling Credential Candidates: take the PRAXIS test (#5422) prior to the end of the program, and supply evidence of their passing score of 146 or > to credsupport@nu.edu.
 Test registration and details can be found in Appendix A.

-College Counseling Candidates: complete a comprehensive exam prior to the end of the program.
+College Counseling Candidates: complete a comprehensive exam which is built into the final exploration course in the program.